 When the Governing Board of the Center gives its approval, the admission petition will then go onto the School of Doctoral Studies.

 Finally, the Office of the Executive Council of the University delegates the job of reviewing the paper work to assure that all requirements for entrance have been met to the School of Doctoral Studies.

-The “Secretaría Técnica de Investigación” (Administrative Office for Research): will send the “carta de admission” (acceptance letter) to the candidate by regular postal mail or by email.
-This correspondence will include at least the following information: Name of the Doctoral Program, Name of the Thesis Director, and when necessary, the prescribed educational complements as well as information regarding registration.
+The “Secretaría Técnica de Investigación” (Administrative Office for Research): will send the “carta de admission” (acceptance letter) to the candidate by email.
+This correspondence will include at least the following information: Name of the Doctoral Program, Name of the Thesis Director, and when necessary and the prescribed educational complements.

 1. In general, in order to enter into an official doctoral program the candidates must have received his/her Bachelor’s Degree, or the equivalent, and a university Master’s Degree.